theirc/airbel/src/_projects/caseworker-communications.md

       Team started building the application, in partnership with a developer, in an agile and iterative process.
   - date: 2018-05-01 00:00:00
-    title: Field visit
+    title: Field research
     link:
     link_title:
     description_markdown: >-
-      The team conducted field research with the IRC Atlanta resettlement office to observe the resettlement process firsthand and understand all the touchpoints in this process from both the staff and client’s side.
+      The team conducted field research with the IRC Atlanta resettlement office to observe the resettlement process firsthand and understand all the touch-points in this process from both the staff and client’s side.
   - date: 2018-03-01 00:00:00
     title: Internal kick-off
     link: >-